kyleichan/academic-kickstart/content/post/hugo-academic/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "How to Set Up a Website with Hugo and the Academic Theme2"
+title: "How to Set Up a Website with Hugo and the Academic Theme"
-subtitle: "A detailed step-by-step guide to setting up a website with Hugo from scratch for PC users."
+subtitle: "A detailed step-by-step guide to setting up a website like this one from scratch with Hugo and the Academic theme."
-summary: ""
+summary: "A detailed step-by-step guide to setting up a website like this one from scratch with Hugo and the Academic theme."
 authors: []
 tags: []
 categories: []